nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_documents_guidance.md

    * Lack of versioning of documents in the GP Practices.
 DateTime stamp is used to identify the latest version of the document.
    * No nationally agreed list of Document Types - GP Practices have their own list of document types which may also include free text.
    * Poor metadata of documents - GP systems have poor metadata information about documents.
    * Documents in disparate systems in a GP Practice - Documents metadata information and it’s versions may exist in disparate systems in a GP Practice.
-There is no master system for managing documents.
+However, documents and it's basic information does sync back from Document Management Systems to the Clinical system.

 ## Scope ##